swcarpentry/DEPRECATED-bc/novice/extras/05-permissions.md

 1. caro (the owner) can read, write, and execute myfile.php
 2. caro (the owner) cannot write to myfile.php
 3. members of caro (a group) can read, write, and execute myfile.php
-4. members of caro (a group) cannot write to myfile.php
+4. members of zoo (a group) cannot execute myfile.php
 </div>